BlockfreieOrg/kat_tutorial/README.md

 ## [Kleene Algebra with Tests: A Tutorial](www.cl.cam.ac.uk/events/ramics13/KozenTutorial1.pdf)

-This approach just a slight variation on the standard treatment of Kleene Algebra with tests.
-The difference being is it difficult in an imperative language to make tests with guarantees of no side effects.
-As a result, the tests and the commands are combined in this approach.
+This presentation is a slight variation on the standard treatment of Kleene Algebra with tests.
+The difference being is it difficult in an imperative language to make tests with guarantees of no side effects other than that of the database.
+As a result, the tests and the commands they unified in this approach.

 ## [A Short Introduction to Hoare Logic](https://www.cse.iitb.ac.in/~supratik/courses/cs615/msri_ss08.pdf)

-Structuring the tests is important to the approach.
-This discussion on Hoare logic gives a great overview of how to structure them.
+Structuring the tests is key to building these expressions.
+This discussion on Hoare logic gives an excellent overview of how to structure them.